 Lessons are customized based on each individual students’ needs and goals.
 We offer mainly Classical Piano lessons, ear training & theory, Jazz, Pop and other styles of music.

-Lessons take place in our Midtown West studio just 2 blocks away from Carnegie Hall in NYC, or we can come to your home in Manhattan, Brooklyn, Queens and Essex, Hudson, Passaic & Bergen counties in NJ, or in St. Pete/Tampa area in Florida!
+Lessons take place Online, at the school just a block away from the Juilliard School in NYC, or we can come to your home in Manhattan, Brooklyn, Queens and Essex, Hudson, Passaic & Bergen counties in NJ, or in St. Pete/Tampa area in Florida!

 *** Email us at Anahids@yahoo.com or call 888-855-1065 to set up your introductory lesson! ***